 I am thankful for the opportunity to get to know you and welcome meeting you all and developing the many relationships that are to come.

-I look forward to getting to know you and your family.
+I look forward to meeting you all and getting to know the tamariki and whanau of this beautiful centre.